mckennapsean/dissertation/content/06-security.md

 ### Data Sketches Recommendations for Visualization Design

   - Incorporate real data whenever possible; if you cannot, use realistic datasets like the VAST challenge datasets.
-  - Repurpose the tools you know, and experiment with new ones (e.g. Python, Tableau, Gephi, D3.js, Processing, Excel, Spotfire, Arcsight, Splunk).
+  - Repurpose the tools you know, and experiment with new ones (e.g., Python, Tableau, Gephi, D3.js, Processing, Excel, Spotfire, Arcsight, Splunk).
   - Utilize real-data examples of visualization tools if a tool is unavailable or requires excessive time to input your data.
   - Explore both interaction and animation in your data sketches.
   - During evaluations, provide users with tasks or prompts if your goals require focusing the user feedback.